Service Level Agreement

 Article 5.
 Corrective Maintenance

-1. If the Service Recipient identifies an Incident, the Service Recipient will first attempt to resolve the Incident itself.
+- If the Service Recipient identifies an Incident, the Service Recipient will first attempt to resolve the potential Incident itself.
 If the Service Recipient finds no solution, it will report the Incident to MedGuide as described in Article 4.3.
-If the Incident (appears to be) related to another Incident or may have come to light earlier, the Service Recipient will report this to MedGuide.
+If the Incident (appears to be) related to another Incident or may have already come to light previously, the Service Recipient will report this to MedGuide.

-6. As soon as MedGuide has resolved the Incident, it will report its feedback to the Service Recipient, including where possible the precise Problems and solutions.
+- As soon as MedGuide has resolved the Incident, it will report its feedback to the Service Recipient, including the cause and solutions, and where possible the precise Problems and solutions.
 The Incident is considered resolved as soon as MedGuide has informed the Service Recipient thereof.

-9. Both the Service Recipient and MedGuide may report (in writing) to the other party that there is a Problem requiring further analysis which may result in a Request for Change.
+- Both the Service Recipient and MedGuide may (in writing) report to the other party that there is a Problem that requires further analysis and may result in a Request for Change.

 Article 6.
 Constructive Maintenance

-1. MedGuide may perform Constructive Maintenance on its own initiative.
-The Service Recipient's right of use pertains to the version of the Application made available by MedGuide.
+- MedGuide may perform Constructive Maintenance on its own initiative.
+The Service Recipient's right of use pertains to the version of the Service made available by MedGuide.

-2. MedGuide will endeavor to use the following method when performing Constructive Maintenance:
+- MedGuide will endeavor to use the following working method when performing Constructive Maintenance:

-• Constructive Maintenance activities are scheduled in such a way that the Service Recipient experiences minimal disruption.
-If disruption is nevertheless expected, the Service Recipient will be informed as far in advance as possible, but no later than 5 Business Days in advance.
+- The activities for Constructive Maintenance are scheduled in such a way that the Service Recipient experiences as little inconvenience as possible.
+If inconvenience is nevertheless expected, the Service Recipient will be notified as far in advance as possible, but no later than 5 Business Days in advance.

-4. MedGuide may require the Service Recipient to adjust its equipment, software, IT infrastructure, and the like, or to temporarily cease use thereof, if this is necessary for Constructive Maintenance of the Application.
+- MedGuide may require the Service Recipient to adjust its equipment, software, IT infrastructure, and the like, or to temporarily cease use thereof, if this is necessary for Constructive Maintenance of the Service.

-6. MedGuide is never liable for damages if the Application is unavailable due to Constructive Maintenance.
+- MedGuide is never liable for damages if the Service is unavailable due to Constructive Maintenance.

 Article 7.
 Changes

-1. The Service Recipient may request MedGuide to implement a Change in the Application.
+- The Service Recipient may request MedGuide to implement a Change in the Service.
 Change requests are submitted to the Support desk via email.

-2. In specific situations, MedGuide is entitled to refuse a request for a Change.
-These situations include (but are not limited to) situations where implementing the Change may have an (adverse) effect on the functionality of the Application or compatibility with the Application, situations falling outside the scope of the Agreement and/or SLA, and situations involving changes or additions to the Application made by or on behalf of the Service Recipient.
+- In specific situations, MedGuide is entitled to refuse a request for a Change.
+These situations include, among others (but not exclusively), situations where implementing the Change may have an (adverse) effect on the functionality of the Service or the compatibility with the Service, the situation falling outside the scope of the Agreement and/or SLA, and the situation involving changes or additions to the Service made by or on behalf of the Service Recipient.

-3. The Service Recipient is free, and even encouraged, to submit desired Changes to the Application to MedGuide that it does not wish to fund itself.
+- The Service Recipient is free, and this is even encouraged, to also submit desired Changes to the Service to MedGuide that it does not wish to bear the cost of.
 This type of Change is classified as a Wish and not as a Change.
 MedGuide endeavors to review Wishes at least once per quarter and potentially add them to its development roadmap.
 No explicit Service Levels apply to Wishes.

-4. Parties will endeavor to use the following method when processing a Request for Change:
+- Parties will endeavor to use the following working method when processing a Request for Change:

-• Once it is determined that a Request for Change is a Change, MedGuide will commence execution.
-To this end, a Blueprint (Functional Design), a Risk/Impact assessment, and a cost indication will be communicated in a proposal to the Service Recipient, so both MedGuide and the Service Recipient know what is expected.
+- Once it is determined that a Request for Change is a Change, MedGuide will take up the execution.
+To this end, a Blueprint (FO), a Risk/Impact assessment, and a cost indication will be communicated in a proposal to the Service Recipient, so that both MedGuide and the Service Recipient know what is expected.
 MedGuide aims to present this to the Service Recipient within 4 weeks.

-• Upon approval of the proposal by the Service Recipient, the Change is implemented by MedGuide.
-The start date and duration are entirely dependent on what has been agreed upon for this Proposal.
-Agreed schedules never include strict deadlines.
+- Upon approval of the proposal by the Service Recipient, the Change is implemented by MedGuide.
+The start date and duration thereof are entirely dependent on what has been agreed upon for this Proposal.
+The agreed schedule never includes strict deadlines.

-• Once the Change has been implemented, MedGuide will notify the Service Recipient that the acceptance procedure for the specific Request for Change can be initiated.
+- Once the Change has been implemented, MedGuide will leave a notification for the Service Recipient that the acceptance procedure can be completed for the specific Request for Change.

-• The Service Recipient will complete the acceptance procedure by testing the Change to assess whether it meets the functional specifications agreed between the Parties.
+- The Service Recipient will complete the acceptance procedure by testing the Change, in order to assess whether it meets the functional specifications agreed between the Parties.

-• The Service Recipient will indicate in writing within five (5) Business Days of notification by MedGuide whether the Change is accepted, failing which the Change will be deemed accepted from that point on.
+- The Service Recipient will indicate in writing within five (5) Business Days of the notification by MedGuide whether the Change is accepted, failing which the Change will be deemed accepted from that point onwards.
 The Service Recipient is only entitled to reject the Change if it fails to meet the agreed functional specifications on non-minor points.
-Acceptance may not be refused based on purely subjective assessment, such as aesthetic aspects.
+Acceptance may not be refused based on a purely subjective assessment, such as aesthetic aspects.

 Article 8.
 Rates

-1. MedGuide distinguishes between unpaid Support and paid Consultancy.
+- MedGuide distinguishes between Support and Consultancy.
 See Appendix I for an explanation and examples of Support and Consultancy.

-8. MedGuide is entitled to increase the rates annually (as of January 1st of a calendar year).
+- MedGuide is entitled to increase the rates annually per contract date.

 Article 9.
 Communication

-2. Parties will, if one of the Parties deems it necessary, schedule an evaluation in which aspects such as the following are discussed:
+- Parties will, if one of the Parties deems it necessary, schedule an evaluation in which, among others, the following aspects are discussed:

 Article 10.
 Reporting

-1. The Service Recipient can gain insight through MedGuide's periodic Reporting into what Actual Availability was achieved and what activities were performed to provide the Service Levels.
-The content of these Reports is leading and deemed accepted unless the Service Recipient substantively contests it within one (1) week of receiving a Report.
+- The Service Recipient can gain insight through MedGuide's periodic Reporting into what Actual Availability was achieved and what activities were performed for the provision of the Service Levels.
+The content of these Reports is leading and deemed accepted, unless the Service Recipient substantively objects to it within one (1) week of receiving a Report.

 Article 11.
 Scope

-1. The Service Levels specified in this document do not apply to the recovery of defects or imperfections that cannot be classified as Incidents and/or are the result of or related to the following:
+- The Service Levels specified in this document do not apply to the recovery of defects or imperfections that cannot be classified as Incidents and/or are the result of or are related to the following:

-• User errors or improper use of the Service by the Service Recipient, which also includes errors in the Service Recipient's own material.
+- User errors or improper use of the Service by the Service Recipient, including errors in the Service Recipient's own material.

-• Unavailability of the Application at the Service Recipient's own request and/or unavailability of the Application during requested activities.
+- The unavailability of the Service at the Service Recipient's own request and/or the unavailability of the Application during requested activities.

-• If MedGuide requires assistance from the Service Recipient in identifying or isolating the Problem or Incident, which the Service Recipient cannot provide for any reason, or cannot provide fully, timely, or to MedGuide's satisfaction.
+- If MedGuide requires assistance from the Service Recipient in establishing or isolating the Problem or Incident, which the Service Recipient for whatever reason cannot provide, cannot provide fully or timely, or cannot provide to MedGuide's satisfaction.

-2. If MedGuide performs work in connection with situations as shown in Article 11.1, MedGuide may charge the costs of that work according to its usual rates from the SLA, and the Service Recipient is obliged to pay this compensation.
+- If MedGuide performs work in connection with situations as described in Article 11.1, MedGuide may charge the costs of that work according to its usual rates from the SLA, and the Service Recipient is obliged to pay this compensation.

-6. For the use of any staging, test, and demo environments as part of the Service, best-effort applies as an indication of Response Time.
-This means no guaranteed Response Time for Incidents reported for staging, test, and demo environments.
+- For the use of any staging, test, and demo environments as part of the Service, best-effort applies as an indication of Response Time.
+This means no guaranteed Response Time on Incidents reported for staging, test, and demo environments.
 The other Service Levels from this SLA do not apply in these situations.

-7. The management of user data and content is not the responsibility of MedGuide, unless explicit separate agreements have been made about this in an Agreement.
+- The management of user data (data) and content is not the responsibility of MedGuide, unless explicit separate agreements have been made about this in an Agreement.

 Article 12.
 Duration and Termination

-1. The SLA takes effect the moment it is signed by the Parties and forms an integral part of the Agreement.
+- The SLA enters into force at the moment it is signed by the Parties and forms an inseparable part of the Agreement.

-2. The SLA is entered into for the duration of the Agreement.
-The moment the Agreement is terminated in any way, the SLA ends by operation of law.
+- The SLA is entered into for the duration of the Agreement.
+At the moment the Agreement is terminated in any way, the SLA ends by operation of law.

 Article 13.
 Final Provisions

-2. The competent court is the court that has jurisdiction based on the Agreement concluded between the Parties.
+- The competent court is the court with jurisdiction based on the Agreement concluded between the Parties.

 Appendices